vilda/le/README.md

 -------------------------------

 If you want to modify log entries before they are sent to Logentries, the agent enabled you to do so via filters.
-Filers are useful for filtering sensitive information, obfuscating, or explicit parsing (adding key-value pairs).
+Filters are useful for filtering sensitive information, obfuscating, or explicit parsing (adding key-value pairs).

 Specify a Python module directory in your configuration by adding a line in the form of: